apostrophecms/apostrophe-workflow/README.md

 You **do not** have to run this task again.
 It is a one-time transition.

 Currently there is no automated way to roll back to not having slug prefixes.
-However, if you disable the `prefixes` flag, the entire slug becomes editable, and so you can manually remove them.
+However, if you disable the `prefixes` flag, the entire slug becomes editable again, and so you can manually remove them.

+*The editor may appear to allow removing the prefix from the slug, but it is always restored on save.*

-## Workflow with permissions
+## Workflow with permissions: limiting who can do what

 The workflow module supports permissions.
 This tutorial breaks down how to go about setting up a site with permissions and then creating permissions groups for particular locales.
 We'll then add new users to each of those groups and experiment with what they can and can't do.